fellowshipDC/pinos/README.md

-Mexican deforestation data viz with data between 2000-2016 from the Global Forest Watch.
+Data viz of mexican deforestation between 2000-2016 with data from the Global Forest Watch.